 No matter the scenario, these cases can be highly contentious.
 At Quay Law Centre, we have the largest group of family law lawyers in one British Columbia law group, all with varying areas of focus.
 From experienced litigators to collaborative lawyers, we tailor our representation as needed for each unique case.

-To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161 or toll free at 877-895-1426.
+To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161.
 From our multiple offices, we represent clients in the Metro Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.